MiclAnglz/HairSalonDatabase/README.md

 Database Management and Design

 Task:
 Design a complete database using Microsoft SQL for a beauty salon.
-I also designed the GRD (Global Relation Diagram), ERD (Entity Relation Diagram) complete with entity dependencies, multiplicities and entity relations.
+Including the GRD (Global Relation Diagram), ERD (Entity Relation Diagram) complete with entity dependencies, multiplicities and entity relations.

-The requirements for this project was to create a database that:
+Rerquirements for the database:

-• Stores all staff and their job positions in the beauty salon
+• Store all staff and their job positions in the beauty salon

 • Amongst the staff, define the staff that were therapist and the rates that they charge for specialised therapy they provided (not all therapist